 White and other neutral colours offer breathing room to your bathroom design.
 So we also used a white rectangular solid surface mirror in this space.
 I like to have contrast between the shape of the mirror and the tiled wall behind.
 For example, if the wall has angular tiles, I’ll look for a mirror with curves to soften the look or vice versa.

 Brushed nickel tapware adds a subtle pop of bling

 With dozens of tapware finishes now on the market, you can have lots of fun making a statement with tapware!
 While white tapware would have added an edgy element to this space, it wasn’t right for the client or their home.

-Rather than selecting the same polished chrome tapware used elsewhere in their home, we chose brushed nickel Nero tapware from Tile Republic.
+Rather than selecting the same polished chrome tapware used elsewhere in their home, we chose brushed nickel Nero tapware.
 It has a softer and more muted finish than chrome but still fits with traditional style spaces.
 This finish was carried through on all of the bathroom accessories.

 Add a window covering to finish the look and offer privacy

 In a bathroom it’s common to use frosted glass and no window treatments.
 But to really finish off a bathroom design, I love adding a plantation shutter.
 This beautiful white plantation shutter was custom made by dollar curtains + blinds and completely elevates the feel of this bathroom.

 As well as enhancing the aesthetics, it offers various functional benefits.
 Most importantly, it allows the client to open the window for ventilation while maintaining privacy.